Renovations don’t always need a building consent, and not having to apply for a consent can save a lot of time and money.

 - Part 2: Sanitary plumbing and drainlaying carried out by people authorised under Plumbers, Gasfitters and Drainlayers Act 2006.
 The work specifically listed does not need a consent if carried out by an authorised person, such as a registered certifying plumber and drainlayer.
 You can check a plumber’s status on the online public register of plumbers, gasfitters and drainlayers here.

 - Part 3: Building work for which design is carried out or reviewed by a chartered professional engineer.
-These engineers must be registered with the Institution of Professional Engineers New Zealand (IPENZ).
-You can check an engineer’s status on the IPENZ online public register here.
+These engineers must be registered with Engineering New Zealand.
+You can check an engineer’s status on the public register here.

 Even if building work does not require a building consent, all building work must comply with the Building Code.
 A building’s level of compliance with the Building Code must not be adversely affected once the exempt building work is completed.